 Common HOA Definitions

-Generally known as a residence in a planned development might be free-standing homes or two or more townhomes separated by party walls.
+Generally known as a residence in a "Planned Unit Development" might be free-standing homes or two or more townhomes separated by party walls.

 Ownership boundaries, delineated by tax parcel number(s) of property line(s).